jleahred/jle_cpp_tk/README.md

 My aim is to reduce program crashes.
 I want my program keep running even after an error.

 I don't try to transform C++ in Erlang or Elixir.
-And yes, I know that Rust is the tool wich try to be efficient, close to metal and  with no undefined behaviour.
+And yes, I know that Rust is the tool which try to be efficient, close to metal and  with no undefined behaviour.

 I enjoy learning and practicing Erlang/elixir.
-I learnt several concepts with them.
+I learned several concepts with them.
 Rust looks quite interesting and promising, we will see what happens in the future, meanwhile, I'm learning and following it.